 Grimes Glen Park is located in Naples, New York in the Finger Lakes region of the state with the closest lakes being Canandaigua and Honeoye in Ontario County.

-Neighboring this town, and within walking distance from the Village of Naples, is where visitors will find the 32-acre hidden gem known as Grimes Glen Park.
+Neighboring this town, and within walking distance from the Village of Naples, is where visitors will find the 32-acre hidden gem known as Grimes Glen Park, which is one of our favorite towns in the Finger Lakes!

 To access the park, visitors should take Vine Street, which runs off Main Street in downtown Napes, until they see a sign that reads, “Grimes Glen County Park.”